Terms you will see in Zen Cart documentation

 - Webserver - the computer associated with your hosting account that runs your website or the program on that hosting account that serves web pages (e.g. Apache).
 See hosting and domain concepts.

 - YOURACCOUNTFOLDER - the folder in your hosting account which holds your site’s files.
 See basic terms.

 - YOURLANGUAGE - the language your site is presented in, which is english by default.
 See basic terms.

 - YOURSITE - the domain name you are using.
 See basic terms.

 - YOURTEMPLATE - the template you are using.
 See basic terms.

 Still have questions?
-No problem!
-Just head over to the Zen Cart support forum and ask there in the appropriate subforum.
+Use the Search box in the upper right, or try the full list of FAQs.
+If you can't find it there, head over to the Zen Cart support forum and ask there in the appropriate subforum.
 In your post, please include your Zen Cart and PHP versions, and a link to your site.

 Last modified October 13, 2021 by Scott C Wilson (13a453f).